 Dashboard - Action cards & insights

-Action and relevant insight cards surface to the user, for example if a user had not yet added a milestone.
-These action cards prompts the user to think about their wealth, relvant statistics are also surfaced to the client.
+Action and relevant insight cards surface to the user, for example, if a user had not yet added a milestone.
+These action cards prompt the user to think about their wealth, and relevant statistics are also surfaced to the client.
 There is also a financial snapshot on the left rail.

 Set a milestone

 This feature allows users to set up goals in the future.

 This feature allows users to see all their planned goals from the past and future.